-San Francisco has some of the most beautiful street art and that includes staircases.
-It definitely makes for getting in your 10,000 daily steps easy!
+San Francisco boasts some of the most beautiful street art, including its staircases.
+They certainly make achieving your 10,000 daily steps an enjoyable experience!

 Arelious Walker Stairway